President Trump Just Made A Bold Accusation Against Obama

 In an interview with Fox News Channel's Fox & Friends that aired on Tuesday, the hosts asked the president about the town halls and other protests that have been taking place all over the country since he took office a month ago.

-The question was, "It turns out his organization seems to do a lot of these organizing to some of the protests that these Republicans are seeing around the country against you.
+The question was, "It turns out his organisation seems to do a lot of these organising to some of the protests that these Republicans are seeing around the country against you.
 Do you believe President Obama is behind it and if he is, is that a violation of the so-called unsaid presidents' code?"

 Advertisement